The Nine Blessings

 muktirno śatajanmakoṭisukṛtaiḥ puṇyairvinā labhyate

-I find philosophy to be very engrossing.
-This led me to start studying Vivekacudamani sometime in the fall of last year, with the help of commentary by Swami Chinmayananda.
-It has been an organic progression following the completion of the Foundation Vedanta Course.
-It is a complementary text to study along with the Advanced Vedanta Course that I am currently doing.
+I began studying Vivekachudamani in the fall of last year by listening to the commentary by Swami Chinmayananda.
+It is a complementary text to study along with the Advanced Vedanta Course that I am presently enrolled in.

 RELATED POSTS